 - Active Directory username that matches the first part of the Google email address.

-- All Windows and Mac machines joined to the domain.
+- All Windows and Mac machines have joined the domain.

-- ‘Forced login’ enabled in Securly’s Global Settings.
+- The "Forced Login" feature is enabled in Securly’s Global Settings.

 Note that it is recommended that you do not install Securly AD SSO on a server already running an IIS.

 Note that you will need to allow the execution of unsigned scripts.

 - Download and unzip the Securly Google AD SSO.zip

 - At the Elevated/Administrative PowerShell, enter: "Set-Execution Policy Unrestricted "

 - Then run the "setup.ps1" from the correct folder matching your OS.

 - The script will install IIS, Enable Windows Authentication & set permissions.